FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Implementations MUST NOT permit EAP method negotiation with provisioning credentials.
-That is, when an EPI is used, any EAP Nak sent by a server MUST contain only EAP method zero (0).
+That is, when an EPI is used, any EAP Nak sent by a server must contain only EAP method zero (0).
 When an EAP peer uses an EPI and receives an EAP Nak, any EAP methods given in that Nak MUST be ignored.